1. Introduction and General Terms

 6. Will Camfed share my personal information with anyone else?

-We will only use your information within Camfed for the purposes for which it was obtained, unless you have explicitly agreed that we may share your information with another organisation.
+Camfed will not sell your information to third party organisations, and we do not share your personal information with third parties for their benefit.
+We will only use your information within Camfed for the purposes for which it was obtained.
 Sometimes Camfed contracts third parties to process your information on our behalf.
 We require these third parties to comply strictly with our instructions and data protection laws.

 We will keep your information confidential except where disclosure is required or permitted by law (for example to government bodies for tax purposes or law enforcement agencies for the prevention and detection of crime, subject to such bodies providing us with a relevant request in writing).